Get Ready to Purchase Fresh Produce

 It’s that time of year to begin thinking about visiting your local farmers markets or farm stands to purchase fresh produce.
-Due to COVID19, markets are adopting best practices on how to keep shoppers and vendors safe.
-Your farmers markets and farm stands will have a different look and feel to them, but will still be offering the freshest produce in New Hampshire.
+Check for COVID-19 protocols at the markets, each market may have different protocols in place, but will still be offering the freshest produce in New Hampshire.

 There are a variety of locally grown crops picked at the peak of quality and freshness.
 Farmers markets and farm stands give you an opportunity to meet the farmer who grew the crops and ask questions.
 View our Questions for Farmers resource to get you started on some questions you could ask.